ababaian/VIRUSxDISCVRY/virus/Thogotovirus_aidenensis.md

 In the style of Dr Seuss:
 ```
 In a lab in Toronto, with ideas so bright,
 A student uncovered a fascinating sight.
-**A nematode, Globodera rostochiensis**, was its name,
+A nematode, Globodera rostochiensis, was its name,
-Hiding a secret**, soon to claim fame.
+Hiding a secret, soon to claim fame.
 This tiny creature, so small and so sly,
 Harbored a virus, one couldn't deny.
-**Related to thogotovirus**, small and unseen,
+Related to thogotovirus, small and unseen,
 A discovery quite significant, not at all routine.
 Far away in Wageningen, under a microscope's gaze,
 Researchers were studying nematode's ways.